CuckooTimer/CuckooTimer/readme.txt

-The Cuckoo Timer is a time tracking application
+The Cuckoo Timer is a time tracking application- more content to be added